 Plan 9 From Bell Labs – Installation Instructions How to

 I finally got around to installing an operating system that you may never have heard of.
 Yes, that is right Plan 9 from Bell Labs.
-I installed this free operating system on an old Compaq Evo N180.
+I installed this free operating system on an old Compaq Evo model N180 computer.

-This is a laptop with just a Pentium III processor.
+This is a laptop with just a Pentium three microprocessor.
 I will share with you what I learned and the basics to installing this operating system.
-The first thing you will need is obviously a computer to install this UNIX based operating system on.
+The first thing you will need is obviously a computer in order to install this UNIX based operating system on.

-I was able to install it on an IDE laptop hard drive.
-Plan 9 does support SATA hard drives.
-You can use old school serial and PS2 type mice.
-Also, you can use old school PS2 style keyboards.
+I was able to install it on an integrated development environment laptop hard drive.
+Plan nine does support serial advanced technology advancement hard drives.
+You can use old school serial and personal system two type mice.
+Also, you can use old school personal system two style keyboards.

-This UNIX operating system supports USB devices ie. USB flash drives, mice, keyboards, etc. I hooked up a three wheel USB mouse to this old laptop.
+This UNIX operating system supports universal serial bus devices, for example universal serial bus flash drives, mice, keyboards, etcetera.
+I hooked up a three wheel universal serial bus mouse to this old laptop.
 Also, I just used the built in keyboard.

-You can try Plan 9 by booting off of a Live CD-ROM.
-Also, you can use this same Plan 9 Live CD-ROM to install to your hard drive.
-Also, you can create a Live USB flash drive instead.
+You can try Plan nine operating system by booting off of a live compact disc read only memory device.
+Also, you can use this same Plan nine live compact disc read only memory in order to install to your hard drive.
+Also, you can create a live universal serial bus flash drive instead.

-I choose to burn a CD-RW with Plan 9 instead of USB.
-I was able to successfully boot off the live CD-ROM.
-I choose the default settings but had to specify the video setting correctly.
+I choose to burn a compact disc read writeable with Plan nine operating system instead of universal serial bus.
+I was able to successfully boot off the live compact disc read only memory.
+I choose the default settings but had to specify the video settings correctly.

-When I accept the default XGA, Rio, which is Plan 9’s windowing manager failed to start.
-I typed in “vesa” for the video configuration and Rio successfully started.
-I had to also manually type in “vesa” when I installed Plan 9 on a 30 gigabyte laptop IDE hard drive.
+When I accepted the default extended graphics array, Rio, which is Plan nine's windowing manager it failed to start.
+I typed in vesa for the video configuration and Rio successfully started.
+I had to also manually type in vesa when I installed Plan nine on a thirty gigabyte laptop integrated development environment hard drive.

-Also, when installing Plan 9 I had to choose the default of [browse] and then immediately press exit, during the mountdist portion of the installation.
-I have no idea why, but the Plan 9 installation does not detect the distibution path.
+Also, when installing Plan nine operating system I had to choose the default of [browse] and then immediately had to press exit key, during the mountdist portion of the installation.
+I have no idea why, but the Plan nine operating system installation does not detect the distibution path.
 Thankfully, I read through the documentation and figured this out.

 By accepting the default [browse] option, this allows you to browse the installation media.
 However, you do not want to change to any directories, otherwise this will change the mountdist path.
 If you do move around the installation media file structure, make sure you return back to where you began.

-I thought this was not necessary and a bit odd of a way to tell Plan 9 where to mount installation files from.
+I thought this was not necessary and a bit of and odd way in order to tell Plan nine operating system where to mount installation files from.
 These two revelations, both vesa and typing exit when selecting [browse] saved me potentially a lot of time.
-I was eventually able to get Plan 9 installed successfully.
+I was eventually able to get Plan nine operating system installed successfully.

 You will need to perform these main categories: